• Skip to primary navigation

 Instructions

-• In a large skillet, drizzle olive oil over medium heat.
-Add the onions and cook until beginning to soften and become translucent, 10 minutes.
+• In a large skillet, melt the butter over medium low heat.
+Add the onions to the pan.

 • Facebook